 “The main thing that breaks down sealers is direct UV.
 If someone gets partial sun rather than full sun, that sealer might last on the longer end of the scale,” Di Zinno says.
 “A contractor should communicate in writing to the customer that they should have someone come out and look at their concrete to determine if it needs sealer re-application every 3 to 5 years.”

 Moisture.
 There are some moisture factors you can control and others you will need to work around.
 A sprinkler system, for instance, can be turned off.
 And you can tell a homeowner or property manager to avoid watering grass and plants around the concrete before, during and after a sealer application.
-Check weather reports for rain and reschedule a sealer application if it will interfere with your plans.
-“With a water-based stain, there is a time frame after a contractor puts it down in which the surface needs to stay dry or you will have whiting or blooming,” Nelson says.
+Check weather reports for rain and reschedule a sealer application if it will interfere with your application and curing plans.
+“With a water-based stain, there is a timeframe after a contractor puts it down in which the surface needs to stay dry or you will have whiting or blooming,” Nelson says.
 Solvent-based sealers can also be negatively affected by water.
 Depending on how well moisture factors can be controlled, contractors might want to choose a sealer with a faster cure time, Nelson adds.

 High humidity and moisture in the concrete take a little more consideration.
 Water-based sealers are more sensitive to humidity, which will increase cure time.
 However, water-based products allow the surface to breathe.
 “If there is a moisture issue, a solvent-based product is more likely to lose its adhesion versus a water-based product,” Wells says.